CybotAS/CookiebotWP/README.md

 # News on GADWP
 GADWP is about to release a GDPR compliance addon, which supports Cookiebot.
 We'll provide a link here once the addon is released.

+# Installation (for regular users)
+Regular users should use [Cookiebot Wordpress plugin](https://wordpress.org/plugins/cookiebot) which includes Cookiebot Addons.

-# Installation
+# Installation (for development purpose)
 1. Get the [latest release](https://github.com/CybotAS/CookiebotAddons/releases/latest) of the framework plugin to your WP plugins folder
+2. Rename cookiebot-addons.txt to cookiebot-addons.php
-2. Go to the admin page of your WP installation and activate the plugin
+3. Go to the admin page of your WP installation and activate the plugin
-3. You are done, verify that it works
+4. You are done, verify that it works

 # Roadmap